 Technicians say a furnace inspection can reveal carbon dioxide leaks that are practically impossible to detect because the gas is colorless and odorless.
 Carbon monoxide can lead to headaches, dizziness, nausea, and even death.
 An estimated 500 people die each year, and 15,000 people are taken to hospitals as a result of carbon monoxide leaks.

 Neglected furnaces can cost way more in the long run

 Proper maintenance can help ensure your system works as efficiently and cost-effectively as possible when you need it.
 Failing to care for your heating system today can leave you without heat or stack on hefty emergency repair bills after a breakdown tomorrow.

 A furnace tune up may be just what you need to keep your system working properly.
-Have a certified Commercial Service technician come out and tune up your furnace if you still have not gotten it done.
+Have a certified Commercial Service technician perform maintenance on your furnace if you still have not gotten it done.
 Call today at 812-399-9114.